polarhive/knowledge/wiki/content/philosophy.md

 - Time is wealthy
 - We are not living in a simulation
 - English is a modern, global language that everyone should be able to interpret
-- Learning atleast one foreign language is a must
+- Learning at least one foreign language is a must
 - [Web0](https://web0.small-web.org/) > Web3
 - Cash > crypto, at local shops
 - Cold showers unless you're sick